-10693 Coordinate transport from initial to final position in the linear approximation is 10694 written (with z standing indifferently for x or y, subscripts i for initial and f for final coordinates) (Fig. 14.2)
+Coordinate transport from initial to final position in the linear approximation is written (with z standing indifferently for x or y, subscripts i for initial and f for final coordinates) (Fig. 14.2)

-10698 14.3 Guiding
+10693 14.3 Guiding

-Beam guiding is in general assured using dipole magnets to provide a field vector 10699 normal to a bend plane.
-Gradient dipoles combine guiding and focusing in a single 10700 magnet, this is the case in cyclotrons where the field index is tailored to ensure 10701 isochronism, in scaling FFAGs where $B \propto r^k$ ensures the zero-chromaticity prop-10702 erty.
-This may also be the case in strong focusing synchrotrons, for instance in the 10703 BNL AGS [2], in the CERN PS [3].
-Dipole magnets sometimes include a sextupole 10704 component for the compensation of chromatic aberrations [4].
-Non-linear optical ef-10705 fects may be introduced in addition by shaping entrance and/or exit EFBs, a parabola 10706 for instance for x^2 field integral dependence, a cubic curve for x^3 dependence (see 10707 Chap.
+Beam guiding is in general assured using dipole magnets to provide a uniform field, 10694 normal to the bend plane.
+Gradient dipoles combine guiding and focusing in a single 10695 magnet, this is the case in cyclotrons, this is also the case in some synchrotrons, 10696 for instance the BNL AGS [2], the CERN PS [3].
+By principle, FFAG dipoles have 10697 pole faces shaped to provide a highly non-linear dipole field, $B \propto r^k$ (Sect.
+10).
+10698 Dipole magnets sometimes include a sextupole component for the compensation of 10699 chromatic aberrations [4].
+Non-linear optical effects may be introduced by shaping 10700 entrance and or exit EFBs, a parabola for instance for $x^2$ field integral dependence, 10701 a cubic curve for $x^3$ dependence (see Chap.
 13).
-10708
+10702

-Low energy beam guiding also uses electrostatic deflectors, shaped to provide a field normal to the trajectory arc, and possibly focusing properties.
-Plane condensers may be used as well for beam steering, including beam filtering in combination with a magnetic field, and at high energy in addition for such functions as pretzel orbit separation, extraction septa, etc.
+Low energy beam guiding also uses electrostatic deflectors, shaped to provide a field normal to the trajectory arc, and focusing properties.
+Plane condensers may be used for beam guiding as well.
+They are also used at higher energies for some specialfunctions, such as pretzel orbit separation, extraction septa, etc.